Skip to main content

 PropertiesDescription

-Storage LocationStorage Location where the WORK will be created
+Storage LocationStorage Location where the fact table will be created

-Deploy EnabledIf TRUE the node will be deployed / redeployed when changes are detected
+Deploy EnabledIf TRUE the Node will be deployed or redeployed when changes are detected

 Fact Options